 St. Thomas Aquinas contribution to economic theory

 It was connected with Aquinas’ view of private property.
 Much of modern economics is based on the definition of property rights.
 John Locke and the enlightenment philosophers were all about this.
-This was free market economics and the basis of our legal system.
-It even reaches us today when it comes to intellectual property rights and software and movies for example.
-Why we can watch Netflix in the US but not in Europe.
-Let’s look at why Aquinas thought this was important.
+This was free-market economics and the basis of our legal system.
+It even reaches us today when it comes to intellectual property rights and software and movies, for example.
+Why we can watch Netflix in the US but not in Europe, let’s look at why Aquinas thought this was important.

-Why private property was important to Aquinas
+Why private property was essential to Aquinas

 Therefore, private ownership could be just and fair if the work was fair and honorable.
-It motivated man on this earth to till the earth.
+It motivated man on this earth to till the land.
 I am slightly greedy and always want to improve my economic condition.
-Although if I was a billionaire, which I am not, I would not say that my fortune and money was from anything else but from above.
+Although if I were a billionaire, which I am not, I would not say that my fortune and money was from anything else but from above.
 Therefore, I believe you need to work like everything in life is in your hands, but know that everything in life is in God’s hands.
 This was the basis of the economic theory of Aquinas.